-There’s no comparison, but if you try then the Jeopardy! champ wins them all
+‘Greatest achievements ever for $2,000, Alex’ … James Holzhauer belongs in that “Jeopardy!” category

 $11,000 in the first round?
 Let’s bet it all. $41,000 in the second round?
 Let’s bet $25,000.

 Holzhauer would so quickly distance himself from the competition that he would start betting in birthdays ($11,914 = Nov.
 9, 2014) or anniversary dates.
-Critics complained he’d made the game boring, but given how Jeopardy! enjoyed its best Nielsen ratings in 14 years, the public said otherwise.
+Critics complained he’d made the game boring, but given how “Jeopardy!” enjoyed its best Nielsen ratings in 14 years, the public said otherwise.

 He definitely made a geek out of me.
-I would go onto Jeopardy! fan sites and learn terms such as Coryat (the amount of money a player would have earned if there was no wagering) and rebounds (answering correctly after an opponent missed).
+I would go onto “Jeopardy!” fan sites and learn terms such as Coryat (the amount of money a player would have earned if there was no wagering) and rebounds (answering correctly after an opponent missed).
 I would rave about the previous night’s performance to friends and co-workers, usually unsolicited.
 The standard text message to my dad every weeknight was “did you watch?”

 I’m not even a regular viewer of the show, but when you’re seeing something that’s never been done before and might never be repeated, how do you turn away?